deliverbi/PowerBI-Connectors/README.md

 Presto Notes ****

-BigInt - Powerbi issues with BigInt -- Later Release Decimal - Working Ok - Preferes Double as some glitches on Filters within POWERBI.
-(Unrelated to Connector)
+BigInt - Powerbi issues with BigInt -- Fixed on 09/11/2018 release Decimal - Working Ok - Preferes Double as some glitches on Filters within POWERBI.
+(Unrelated to Connector) Fixed on 09/11/2018 release